speedyk-005/chunklet-py/docs/getting-started/programmatic/document_chunker.md

     - `.epub`: Processed by `EpubProcessor`
     - `.pdf`: Processed by `PDFProcessor`

+    These processors can also provide unique optional metadata, enriching your chunks with valuable context.
+For more details, check out the [Metadata in Chunklet-py documentation](../../getting-started/metadata.md).

     Due to the streaming nature of these processors (they yield content page by page or in blocks), it is highly recommended to use them with the `batch_chunk` method.
 Attempting to use these processors with the `chunk` method (which expects a single string input) will result in a [`FileProcessingError`](../../exceptions-and-warnings.md#fileprocessingerror) as the `chunk` method is not designed to consume the generator output of these processors.

 ## Single Run